Skip to Content

 Common Woodpeckers in California

-California is home to a diverse array of common woodpeckers.
+California boasts a vibrant mix of common woodpeckers.

-The striking Acorn Woodpecker, with its black, white, and red facial pattern, can be spotted in oak woodlands and foothills.
+The Acorn Woodpecker, with its bold black, white, and red face, loves oak woodlands.

 Rare and Accidental Woodpecker Sightings